ianding1/ian-nvimrc/README.md

 1. universal-ctags: required.
 2. gtags: optional.

+This configuration should be used with vim-plugged.

+## Customization

+The following three files can be created for customization.
+They are ignored by Git:
+1. ~/.config/nvim/before.local.vim : loaded at the beginning of startup
+2. ~/.config/nvim/plugin.local.vim : extra plugins to use
+3. ~/.config/nvim/after.local.vim : loaded at the end of startup

 ## Cheatsheet

 Many plugins are bundled in this configuration.
 Hence it is a good idea to